Book Category: Adult nonfiction (Olympics), Children’s Picture Books

 As a result of wide range of teaching experiences from elementary-aged students to adults, I am comfortable with any age group.
 I grew up on a small diverse farm with six siblings near the town of St. Bonifacius, Minnesota.
 My books reflect positive values and messages with a rural setting and are based on real characters, animals, places, and events.

-I am married to Karen, a nurse and extraordinary school and civic volunteer, and have two children in their early teens that have unwittingly inspired my writing.
+I am married to Karen, a nurse and extraordinary school and civic volunteer, and have two adult children who have unwittingly inspired my writing.

 Teacher of the Year, 1991 – Morristown Public Schools